nyisztor/arkit-intro/README.md

 - Virtual 3D Shapes in Your Living Room
 - Where to Go from Here?

-Some screenshot from demos we’re going to build in this tutorial:
+Some screenshots from the demos we’re going to build in this tutorial:

 ***
 ![](https://raw.githubusercontent.com/pluralsight/guides/master/images/cf003f0e-cf95-443b-90d0-ee80123a20fe.PNG)